 This goes to show that there is a huge demand for small cars in Pakistan but existing players including Toyota & Honda as well as newcomers never considered introducing smaller cars in our market and instead opted to leave the segment to be wholly enjoyed by Pak Suzuki.

-Today if IMC re-introduces the Cuore hatchback in Pakistan, which will obviously be a rebadged 660cc Mira, it can achieve the same sort of success which Pak Suzuki Alto enjoys.
+Today if IMC re-introduces the Cuore hatchback in Pakistan, which will obviously be a rebadged 660cc Mira, it can achieve the same sort of success that Pak Suzuki Alto enjoys with the Alto.
 In fact, the Daihatsu Mira is a much better vehicle to look at.
-And furthermore most generations of Mira are available in our market thanks to used JDM imports and have already developed a trusted consumer base which IMC can easily cash on.
+Furthermore, most generations of Mira are available in our market thanks to used JDM imports and have already developed a trusted consumer base that IMC can easily cash on.
 Plus re-launching the Cuore nameplate can bring back the trust of thousands of satisfied L500 users into buying the new Cuore.
-This is a similar recipe which allowed Pak Suzuki to launch Celerio with Cultus nameplate and the results were highly positive.
+This is a similar recipe that allowed Pak Suzuki to launch Celerio with Cultus nameplate and the results were highly positive.

 The latest generation Daihatsu Mira

-By offering products that fits within the reach of masses, automakers can achieve far better results than to keep on crying for low sales.
-Just for a reminder, as of the first 6 months of this fiscal year, the Pak Suzuki Alto 660cc outsold every other car in our market by a huge margin which is evident from the table below.
+By offering products that fit within the reach of the masses, automakers can achieve far better results than to keep on crying for low sales.
+As a reminder, the Suzuki Alto remains the only car in Pakistan with strong sales even during challenging economic times.
+This highlights a significant demand for small cars in the country, presenting an opportunity that other automakers should consider capitalizing on.

 Related: 10 Viable Cars Yet to be Introduced in Pakistan